fabiomolinar/powerlink-rs/README.md

 - **EPSG 302-D (Multiple PReq/PRes)**: 0% (for the future)
 - **EPSG 302-E (Dynamic Node Allocation)**: 0% (for the future)
 - **EPSG 311 (Device Description)**: 0% (for the future)

+## Testing

+Some integration tests requiring access to the network layer. `#[ignore]` is used with these tests as they require root privileges, so these are ignored by default.
+They can still be ran, for example with Linux, by using `sudo` and using the full path to the cargo executable (example: `sudo -E /home/<user_name>/.cargo/bin/cargo test --package powerlink-io-linux --test loopback_test -- test_cn_responds_to_preq_on_loopback --exact --show-output --ignored`)

 ## Roadmap